-One of the many great things about the windshield repair industry is the low investment necessary to start your own business.
-However for many of us every penny counts, especially for the first couple of years while building our clientele.
+One of the many great things about the windshield repair industry is the low investment necessary to start your business.
+But definitely an investment worth protecting.
+However, for many of us every penny counts, especially for the first couple of years while building our clientele.
 Investing in the right equipment and then properly maintaining that equipment is essential to your success.

 The second biggest mistake I see new and experienced technicians make is neglecting their equipment.
+They are an investment worth protecting.
 Every driver knows you can’t win a race if you don’t keep your car in top condition and every windshield repair technician “should” know that you can’t be successful if you don’t keep your tools in top condition.
-Maintenance is simple but has to be performed precisely and routinely in order to preserve your investment and get the best possible performance.
+Maintenance is simple but has to be performed precisely and routinely to preserve your investment and get the best possible performance.
 Here are a few of the things I recommend doing during or directly after every repair.

 - Cover your injector with a UV shield during the repair process.
 Not only will this prevent resin from hardening in your injector but also from curing prematurely in the damage being filled.